nclsndr/design-tokens-format-module/README.md

 But where `tokens` was a `DesignTokenTree`, `parsedTokens` is now a `ConcreteDesignTokenTree`.

+The library provides a `ConcreteDesignTokenTypeValueGuard` type offering type safety in consumer code.
 This is a special type of `DesignTokenTree` that has been validated against the DTCG specification and defines only valid `$type<>$value` combinations.
-Hence, the library provides the `ConcreteDesignTokenTypeValueGuard` type offering type safety in consumer code.

 ### Resolve aliases